SUSYUSTC/MathTranslate/README.md

 ## GUI usage
 You can set the translation engine and language in the **Preference** page.
 If you plan to use the tencent engine, you need to set the secret ID and secret Key.
 1. If you want to translate a paper on [arxiv](https://arxiv.org/), you can use the **Arxiv Translate** function.
+You just need to enter the arxiv number of the paper you want to translate (for example 2205.15510).
 After the translation you will get a `.zip` file, which contains the latex source code of the arxiv project.
 2. If you want to translate a paper only with pdf version, you can first convert the pdf to latex by [mathpix](https://mathpix.com/) and then use the **File Translate** function.
 Unfortunately, mathpix requires a fee after exceeding a certain amount of usage.
 Here is the [price list](https://mathpix.com/pricing).
 After the translation you will get a `.tex` file which contains the corresponding latex file.

 After the translation is done you can upload either the `.zip` (New Project - Upload Project) or `.tex` (New Project - Blank Project and copy-paste) file to [overleaf](https://www.overleaf.com/project) for online compilation.